 Search for lodging with in-room kitchens, such as Residence Inn.
-Also, many hotels, as well as B&Bs, include the first meal of the day in their rates.
+Also, many hotels and bed-and-breakfasts include the first meal of the day in their rates.

-When you do decide to step out to grab a bite to eat, avoid the tip and extra add-ons, such as beverages and desserts, by ordering the food to go.
-Or make a picnic.
+If you decide to step out to grab a bite to eat, avoid the tip and extra add-ons — such as beverages and desserts — by ordering the food to go.
+Eat at your hotel room or make a picnic.

 Also, check with the reservation desk in the hotel lobby and look online for coupons.